tikna404/Digital_Clock/README.md

 - `index.html`: The main HTML file that includes the structure of the clock.
 - `style.css`: The CSS file for styling the clock and its container.
+- `javascript`: The js part is included in the html file into script tag.

 ## Usage